 But these patterns of employment had to have been instituted by company managers and directors at some point.
 The idea of a career railway worker would have been an alien concept to all railway staff in 1840, perhaps even as late as the 1850s.
 Yet by the 1890s, if you wanted it, obeyed the rules and did not find better employment (or for that matter were killed when doing your duties – a sadly not uncommon occurrence), the railway could easily be your home for life.

 Pinpointing when the ‘career’ railway employee came into existence is not easy.
 Amongst a multitude of small railway companies, by the 1860s Victorian Britain was the possessor twelve large ones, each of which instituted different employment policies at different points.
 To add to the melee of confusion, railway workers were divided amongst themselves with regard to pay, working conditions and status.
 The status and pay of a platelayer, fixing and maintaining the track day in day out, was far lower that the engineman driving the train past him.
-The clerical staff – the only employees with the opportunity to enter management if they had the talent and ambition – likely looked down on the porters, pushing suitcases and boxes around station all day.
+The clerical staff – who were the only staff in Traffic Departments who had any realistic chance of entering management if they had the talent and ambition – likely looked down on the porters, pushing suitcases and boxes around station all day.
 This staff separatism, which management frequently encouraged to keep the staff divided, lest they undertake some collective action over wages or working conditions, meant that industry decision-makers usually determined recruitment and employment policies on a grade-by-grade basis.
 Standardisation within a company was definitely not the norm.

 Nonetheless, despite these issues, general conclusions about when the career railway worker emerged onto the industrial landscape are possible.
 As early as the 1850s the career railway clerk started appearing.
 Before then clerical work on the railways was not acknowledged as being particularly unique – the industry being very young – and so the companies recruited the talented, of any age, from wherever they could.
 For example, on joining the London and South Western Railway as a clerk at the age of thirty-five in 1835, no doubt after being in some other clerical position, William Mears would likely never have entertained the idea that he would retire in 1881.